Surfing and stand up paddle boarding is more eco-friendly than it used to be.

 If you’re conscious about the impact that your hobby has on the environment, check out the following eco-friendly manufacturers.

-Earth SUP boards are the brand’s eco-friendly SUP boards and are made from materials such as flax fiber, cork, and Paulownia wood, all of which is either recycled or renewable.
+Earth SUP boards are the brand’s eco-friendly stand up paddle boards and are made from materials such as flax fiber, cork, and Paulownia wood, all of which is either recycled or renewable.

 If you’re looking for an eco-friendly paddle board, you can’t go much wrong with this brand.